Kids are expensive — but entertaining them doesn’t have to be. When your crew’s off school, you can enjoy lots of fun, family friendly things on a

 36. Take the day at Smale Riverfront Park in Downtown Cincy.
 Free!

-38. Check out the Krohn Conservatory and don’t miss the Butterflies on the Nile from now until June 19th!
+38. Check out the Krohn Conservatory and don’t miss the Butterflies of the Meadow from now until June 18th!
 Kids under 4 are free!

-39. Take the kids to Second Sunday Family Showtime at the Clifton Cultural Arts Center Kids are free; adults are $5.
+39. Take the kids to Wednesdays in the Woods at the Clifton Cultural Arts Center Kids get to make art for free!

 40. Sign up for Kids Bowl Free.